 We begin, as one might expect, with vampires.

 When I saw this argument, my first reaction was embarassment that the absurdity of vampire population dynamics has always been right in front of my face without my ever having noticed it.
 My second reaction was to defensively poke holes in the argument.
 For example, the authors conclude by reductio ad absurdum that there's no such thing as vampires (or else we'd all be vampires by now); but we might alternatively conclude from the reductio that we're all just about to be vampires, or that vampires must have natural enemies, such as werewolves.
-(Just as in the "Blade" movies.
-Perhaps Hollywood understands exponential growth better than I do.)
+(As in the "Blade" movies.
+Perhaps Hollywood understands exponential growth better than most.)

 I encourage you to read the article to get a sense of how the numbers work out.
 But for the sake of time, let's move on.